-Local elections were held throughout New Zealand in October 2019, and Horowhenua welcomed three new Councillors, a new Mayor and a new deputy Mayor.
-It is a privilege to serve our community as we strive to work as a team to deliver strong and effective leadership for our district.
+Local elections were held throughout New Zealand in October this past year, and Horowhenua welcomed three new Councillors, a new Mayor and a new deputy Mayor.
+It is a privilege to serve our community, and we strive to work as a team to deliver strong and effective leadership for our district.